 24A.
 Areas of slag mixture are expected to be milled on this project.
 RAP containing slag mixture must be stockpiled separately.

 25. Designer Note: Add to contracts using Hot-Mix Asphalt.
-Quality Management Program to be used – ROW will have QC/QA (Quality Control/Quality Assurance), QCP (HMA Quality Control for Performance), or PFP (HMA Pay for Performance using percent within limits jobsite sampling).
+Quality Management Program To Be Used row will have QC/QA (Quality Control/Quality Assurance), QCP (HMA Quality Control for Performance), or PFP (HMA Pay for Performance using percent within limits jobsite sampling).
 Which one to use will be determined by Materials.
 They will need quantities for each type of mix used (i.e. surface, binder, etc.)

 The following Mixture Requirements are applicable for this project: